cmayer/MitoGeneExtractor/Amino-Acid-references-for-taxonomic-groups/Readme.md

 ```

 The reference differ slightly.
 In particular, the Passeriformes has one additional amino acid at the beginning and 9 additional amino acids at the end.
 These would not be extracted with the general reference.
-In the example anaysis we show however that the barcode region extracted with both references
+In the example analysis we show however that the barcode region extracted with both references
 are identical in the given example.
 The general vertebrate reference can be a good starting point in many cases.
 For many other vertebrate groups the differences
 are even smaller than for song birds.

 If the whole COI shall be extracted from start to end, specific references should be preferred.

-Reference sequences for different mitochondrial genes shall be added over time to this repository, so that all users can not only profit from the MitoGeneExtractor program, but also from a list of avaiable references.
+Reference sequences for different mitochondrial genes shall be added over time to this repository, so that all users can not only profit from the MitoGeneExtractor program, but also from a list of available references.